OxideUK/S2HOC-Mod-Localization-DB/README.md

 If you are familiar with GitHub, you can clone the repository to skip downloading the files seperately.

-If you require a version without Real Weapon Names, you can use the files in Vanilla Localization rather than those in Base Localization.

 ## Naming Localization Files

 In order to ensure users know which localization file is the most up to date, use the following naming convention: